Multiple Myeloma: Latest Research

 ON THIS PAGE: You will read about the scientific research being done to learn more about multiple myeloma and how to treat it.
 Use the menu to see other pages.

 Doctors are working to learn more about myeloma, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
 Always talk with your doctor about the best diagnostic and treatment options for you.
-Below are some of the areas researchers are looking into.
 With the fast pace of myeloma research, you are encouraged to ask about available clinical trials.

 • New drugs.
 Myeloma represents a new treatment paradigm (a set of assumptions and practices) in cancer because the new drugs that target the tumor cell, tumor-bone marrow interaction, and bone marrow environment can overcome normal drug resistance.
 Drugs are first tested in clinical trials for advanced myeloma and then used to treat earlier-stage myeloma.
 A variety of new drugs are being studied for the treatment of relapsed myeloma and relapsed, refractory myeloma, including the examples below.

 • Venetoclax (Venclexta, Venclyxto).
-This BCL-2 inhibitor has been used to treat some types of lymphoma and leukemia, and there may be benefit to using it for myeloma with a specific genetic mutation that appears in about 20% of patients with myeloma.
+This BCL-2 inhibitor has been used to treat some types of lymphoma and leukemia, and there may be benefit to using it to treat myeloma with a specific genetic mutation that appears in about 20% of patients with myeloma.

-• Bispecific T-cell engagers (updated 10/2022).
+• Bispecific T-cell engagers.
 As described in Types of Treatment, bispecific antibodies are monoclonal antibodies that target a protein on the myeloma cell surface and a T cell.
 Clinical trials are studying this treatment in multiple myeloma, and the first bispecific T-cell engager that targets both BCMA (a myeloma marker) and CD3 (a T-cell marker) was approved to treat multiple myeloma in 2022.

 • Bortezomib and lenalidomide in combination with dexamethasone